 For the spoiler surfaces, a no-slip wall condition is used.

-Create a new boundary condition by following the instructions in Figure 16 and select ‘Wall’.
-Now select the Spoiler topological entity set to assign it to the boundary condition.
-You can also rename the boundary condition to ‘Spoiler’.
+Following the instructions in Figure 18, select ‘Wall’.
+Now, select the Spoiler topological entity set to assign it to the boundary condition – You can also rename the boundary condition to ‘Spoiler’.

-Leave all parameters as default, as shown in the picture:
+Leave all parameters as default, as shown in the picture below: